Eslorex/Youtube-Media-Downloader/README.md

 # YouTube Video Downloader

 This is a Python-based YouTube video downloader that automatically installs `yt-dlp` and `ffmpeg` if they are not already present.
-It allows users to select the best available video and audio quality in MP4 format.
+It allows users to select the best available RAW/Uncompressed video and audio quality in MP4 format without a limitation.

 ## Features